 The most common type of rayon.
+It is made from natural sources such as wood and agricultural products that are regenerated as cellulose fibre.
 It is produced in much greater quantity than cuprammonium rayon, the other commercial type.

 A crisp, lightweight, plain weave cotton-like fabric, made with high twist yarns in a high yarn count construction.
 Similar in appearance to organdy and organza.
 Used in blouses dresses and curtains.